Takahashi FOA-60Q Review

 6x30 finder view: sharp, flat, wide and with loads of eye relief.

-The other accessory you’re likely to get with the package is Taks’s excellent 6x30 finder.
+The package will include Taks’s excellent 6x30 finder.
 If you hate optical finders this unit will change your mind with pin-sharp optics, a huge field and loads of eye relief.

 Unlike the FC-60, the finder mount is the standard one, so alternatively you could go the whole hog and buy the 7x50 unit with the illuminated reticle.
 Yes, it’s the price of a decent small Chinese apo, but it’s only money, right?

-As I noted already, the FC-60 and FC-50 68mm clamshells fit fine, but the ‘proper’ one is a little different, having mounting holes on top for the GT40 guider.
+The package also includes a clamshell.
+As I noted already, the FC-60 and FC-50 68mm clamshells fit fine, but the ‘proper’ one for the FOA-60 is a little different, having mounting holes on top for the GT40 guider.
 But the base is the same – twin M8 holes at 35mm separation like always (except now there is another pair at right angles for side-by-side on a big plate).

 In Use – Daytime

 Ordinary views not in silhouette are just as sensational.
-I watch flies crawling across a trunk 200m away in close-up HD.
+I watched insects crawling across a trunk 200m away in close-up HD.
 And the view is sharp and colour free right to the edge.
-But you do need a superb eyepiece like the Ethos (£500 each) to do this – my Naglers just won’t cut it at this magnification during the day.
+But you do need a superb, low-aberration eyepiece like the Ethos (£500 each) to do this – my Naglers don’t really cut it at this magnification during the day.

-Practically, though, there is another problem – the FOAQ is big for a spotter already and at those magnifications you need a very stable mount.
+Practically, though, there is another problem – the FOA-60Q is big for a spotter and at those magnifications you need a very stable mount.
 You could take the FOA-60Q out for nature photography, but you’d a big tripod and cine-head.

 In Use – Telephoto